As Israel-Hamas war reaches 100-day mark, here’s the conflict by numbers

 JERUSALEM (AP) — Now 100 days old, the latest Israel-Hamas war is by far the longest, bloodiest, and most destructive conflict between the bitter enemies.

 The fighting erupted on Oct.
 7 when Hamas carried out a deadly attack in southern Israel.
 Since then, Israel has relentlessly pounded the Gaza Strip with airstrikes and a ground offensive that have wrought unprecedented destruction, flattening entire neighborhoods.
-The offensive has displaced the vast majority of Palestinians in Gaza, shuttered operations in nearly half of Gaza’s hospitals and caused widespread famine, U.N. monitors say.
+The offensive has displaced the vast majority of Palestinians in Gaza, shuttered operations in more than half of Gaza’s hospitals and caused widespread hunger, U.N. monitors say.

-The Israeli military says it has now scaled back operations in the hard-hit north, limiting itself to targeted operations based on intelligence.
+The Israeli military says it has now scaled back operations in the hard-hit north.
 But in the south, where it says Hamas’ leaders are hiding, it presses forward at full strength.
-Meanwhile, Hezbollah and Israel have engaged in tit-for-tat skirmishes nearly every day since the war began.
+Meanwhile, Lebanon’s Hezbollah militia and Israel have engaged in cross-border skirmishes nearly every day since the war began.

 Here’s a look in numbers at the toll of the Israel-Hamas war, sourced from Palestinian Health Ministry and Israeli officials as well as international observers and aid groups.